Summary

 Why bother?

 Why is passing arguments by reference useful in some cases?
 Either we want the called function to be able to modify the passed object.
 This way the arguments are being used as both the function's input and output.
-Or it's not convenient to pass by value because we don't want to make copies of objects (they are either too large, not copy-constructable or some other reason).
+Or it's not convenient to pass by value because we don't want to make copies of objects (they are either too large, not copy-constructable, or some other reason).
 Another important reason to pass objects by reference is to make use of C++'s polymorphism, which works with pointers and references only.

-If, in any of the above cases you want to restrict the called function's ability to alter the variable that's being passed by reference, you must use const!
+If, in any of the above cases, you want to restrict the called function's ability to alter the variable that's being passed by reference, you must use const!
 Either you pass a reference to a constant variable:

 void g(const double& y) {